-The reconciliation was only possible when Judah approached his brother directly, open cards.
-The Hebrew Wayeegash, means, and he approached him, no more intermediaries, no more hearsay, no more confusion or ambiguity, direct, open, honest, communication.
+The reconciliation was only possible when Judah approach his brother Joseph directly, open cards.
+The Hebrew word Wayeegash, means, and he approached him, no more intermediaries, no more hearsay, no more confusion or ambiguity, direct, open, honest, communication.

 "Where Are You?", the story of Yehuda Katz, missing in the battle of Sultan Yaakob, Lebanon War, 1982, by his parents, Yosef and Sarah Katz.